grandeurkoe/python-scripting-projects/README.md

 ### Day 002 - Tip Calculator

 This project calculates tip based on total bill, number of people to split the bill and the tip percentage (10, 12 or 15).
+Get total bill, number of people to split the bill and the tip percentage as user input.

 For a live version, go [here](https://replit.com/@grandeurkoe/tip-calculator?v=1)